julianlam/feps/fep/fe34/fep-fe34.md

 ### Access control

-When a protected object is retrieved, the `GET` request MUST contain an [HTTP signature][HttpSig] created using a key whose owner MUST belong to object's intended audience.
+When a protected object is retrieved, the server MUST verify that the `GET` request contains an [HTTP signature][HttpSig] created using a key whose owner belongs to object's intended audience.

 The server MAY require a signature even if the object is public.
 In that case, the request can be signed with a key owned by a [server actor][HttpSig-ServerActor].

-> [!NOTE]
-> The same-origin policy is not sufficient in this case because clients might use the [proxyUrl] endpoint to make requests signed with a key controlled by the server.

-### Implicit ownership

-In some cases ownership can be implicit.
-Examples:

-- Inbox and outbox collections are expected to be owned by the actor to which they are attached.
-- All pages of a collection are expected to be owned by the same actor.

-Authorization recommendations provided in this document still apply in such cases.
+Servers that implement [proxyUrl] endpoint MUST ensure that access to objects is restricted to actors that belong to intended audiences of these objects.

 ## Reciprocal claims